Graduate Diploma in Divinity

 The Graduate Diploma in Divinity consists of 6 standard Postgraduate Foundational or Postgraduate Elective units (144 points).

-If you want to explore a topic more deeply or you have a specialist interest, supervised reading units can be designed to support your learning goals.
+If you want to explore a topic more deeply or you have a specialist interest, discuss this with your course advisor.
 Students looking to prepare for a research degree often include Research Methodologies (RQ9021C) and Minor Thesis (RQ9748M) in this award.

 To be eligible for admission an applicant must have

 - completed an undergraduate degree or a graduate certificate, and either

 - completed the equivalent of 72 points of theological study at the University of Divinity or another higher education provider, or

 - completed 144 points of study towards a Master’s award at the University of Divinity.